kb9113/L-System-Trees/Assets/TreeGen/read.md

 ## Depends On
 * LSystemInterpreter/LSystems for all the tree l systems
+* MeshData

+## TODO
+* change the brach lerp funtions to use quadratic splines and update resolution calc

 ## files
 * Turtle.cs - the turtle that moves around adding branches used in Tree.cs